drewmiley/chatbot/README.md

 ## Custom implementation

 Defaulted implementations are held in the logic folder.
 Currently, it utilises a fairly idiosyncratic algorithm.
-Bio, mood, and message statements are found in the constants folder.
+Bio, conjunction, mood, and message statements, and picture locations are found in the constants folder.